 - Debra Cartwright | Executive Director of Special Education & Dyslexia

 - Adrienne Davis Lott, M.F.A., M.Ed. | Director of Communications Services

 Phyllis Geans, CPA, RTSBA

 Asst.
 Superintendent Geans is a 2002 graduate of Leadership Southeast Texas and has held several positions on the advisory council, including Alumni Chair.
-She is now serving as the Asst Treasurer/Secretary for the advisory council.
-Ms. Geans has been a member of the Lone Star Investment Pool Advisory Board since March 2010.
-In July 2019, she was approved by the governing body as the Vice Chair for this board.
-Ms. Geans has also served on the board and finance committee for the Southeast Texas Nonprofit Development Center.
-She was appointed as the Finance Chair of the Finance Committee for the 2019 fiscal year.
+She is now serving as the Asst Treasurer/Secretary for the advisory council and was recently added in 2023 to the governing board.
+Ms. Geans was a member of the Lone Star Investment Pool Advisory Board from March 2010-March 2022.
+She also served as the Vice Chair for this Advisory Board from 2019 to 2021.
+Ms. Geans was on the board and finance committee for the Southeast Texas Nonprofit Development Center where she was the Finance Chair.
 In 2021, she became a member of the Foundation for Southeast Texas Board and is also serving on its Finance Committee.

 Dr. Melvin Getwood